 Because we believe that finances should never prevent someone from getting a college degree, the University has committed to covering the cost of tuition and mandatory fees for students who could not otherwise afford to attend.

-- File your FAFSA or WASFA by WSU’s priority deadline each year
+- File your FAFSA or WASFA1 by WSU’s priority deadline each year

 - Submit any requested financial aid verification documents to WSU Student Financial Services by the published deadline